moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 Since the [demo EVM appchain](https://apps.tanssi.network/demo/){target=\_blank} is a custom appchain on Tanssi, it cannot be imported directly from `wagmi/chains`.
 Instead, define the chain manually in the `wagmi.ts` file.
 For example, if the appchain uses the Tanssi demo appchain or another EVM-compatible chain, the necessary configurations must be added manually.

-Here is the configuration for the Dancebox demo appchain on Tanssi:
+Here is the configuration for the demo EVM appchain on Tanssi:

-=== "Dancebox Demo EVM Appchain"
+=== "Demo EVM Appchain"
 ```js title="src/wagmi.ts"
 --8<-- 'code/builders/toolkit/wallets/rainbowkit/wagmi.ts'
 ```
-To add support for the Dancebox demo EVM appchain on Tanssi, update `wagmi.ts` as shown above.
+To add support for the demo EVM appchain on Tanssi, update `wagmi.ts` as shown above.
 The next section explains how to generate the `projectId` value for WalletConnect in the next section.

 ## Manual Setup